puresick/image-crop-component/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Coding challenge - image-crop-component

+This project was part of a coding challenge and has been written using Typescript, React and [Create React App](https://github.com/facebook/create-react-app) including its `--typescript` flag to add Typescript as a dependency.

 ## Available Scripts